-My journey at New-Bridge started in 2016, and the school has helped me grow into the person I am today.
-I am very proud to not only be part of the New-Bridge family, but also Head Girl of our school.
+It is my pleasure to welcome you to our school.
+My name is Molly Hoey, and I am very proud to be part of the New-Bridge family, but also to hold the position of Head Girl of our school.

 Head Boy Reflection

 Hello everyone, my name is Tom Caughey, and I am privileged to be Head Boy of New-Bridge Integrated College.
 I joined the school as a Year 8 pupil in 2017 and I can say with full confidence that it was one of the best decisions I have ever made; our school has provided me with so many valuable skills- I have been taught how to lead, how to motivate others and how to communicate effectively and I know these skills will stay with me when I go to university and beyond.

 I am currently studying Physics, ICT and Psychology at A-Level and In September I will be pursuing Engineering at University.
 I know that my school experience to date has prepared me well for this.
 Teachers here work hard to make sure that every student in their class achieves their own personal best and my success so far has been due to the great teachers I have been lucky enough to have in New-Bridge.

 Throughout my time here I have been able to take part in academic programmes outside of my normal classes such as, The Brilliant Club which allowed me to work with PHD student from Queen’s University Belfast and provided me with a great insight into university life and tutorial style learning.
 I am also a mental health ambassador and work closely with pupils in our school; helping them learn about the importance and promotion of strong mental wealth.